Edinburgh West (UK Parliament constituency): History

-The seat has been relative to others a marginal seat since 2005, as the winner's majority has not exceeded 8.2% of the vote since the 30% majority won in that year.
+Up to 2024, the seat had been relative to others a marginal seat since 2005, as the winner's majority had not exceeded 8.2% of the vote since the 30% majority won in that year.
 The seat has changed hands twice electorally since that year and once through resigning the party whip.

 Constituency profile

 This is an affluent, left-leaning and pro-European seat covering the northwestern portion of Edinburgh.
 It is mostly suburban, but takes in rural areas within the council area including Kirkliston and South Queensferry.
 Edinburgh Airport and Murrayfield Stadium are within the seat.

 Boundaries

 The seat was created when the Edinburgh constituency was abolished, in 1885, replaced by four seats: Edinburgh East, Edinburgh Central, Edinburgh South and Edinburgh West.
 The Central constituency was abolished in 2005.
-The East constituency was abolished in 1997, but a new Edinburgh East was created in 2005.
+The East constituency was replaced by Edinburgh East and Musselburgh from 1997 to 2005 and again from 2024.
 The South and West constituencies have been in continuous use (with alterations to boundaries) since 1885.

-The Redistribution of Seats Act 1885 provided that the seat was to consist of the municipal wards of St. Andrew, St. Stephen, St. Bernard, St. Luke.
+1885–1918: The St. Andrew, St. Stephen, St. Bernard and St. Luke wards of the municipal burgh of Edinburgh.

-In 1918 the seat legally consisted of the Dalry, Gorgie, Haymarket and St. Bernard's municipal wards of Edinburgh.
+1918–1950: The Dalry, Gorgie, Haymarket and St. Bernard's wards of the county of the city of Edinburgh.

+1950–1955: The Corstorphine, Murrayfield-Cramond, St. Bernard's and Pilton wards of the county of the city of Edinburgh.

+1955–1974: The Corstorphine (with the exception of the area added by the Edinburgh Corporation Order Confirmation Act 1954), Murrayfield-Cramond, and Pilton wards of the county of the city of Edinburgh, and part of the St. Bernard's ward.

+1974–1983: The Corstorphine and Murrayfield-Cramond wards of the county of the city of Edinburgh, and that part of Pilton ward which is not included in the Edinburgh Leith constituency.

+1983–1997: Electoral divisions 11 (Cramond/Parkgrove), 15 (Corstorphine North), 16 (Telford/Blackhall), 19 (Corstorphine South) and 26 (Moat/Stenhouse) in the City of Edinburgh.

+1997–2005: Electoral divisions 11 (Queensferry/Kirkliston), 12 (Cramond/Blackhall), 13 (Drylaw/Muirhouse), 16 (Corstorphine North), and 21 (Corstorphine South) in the City of Edinburgh.

+2005–2024: Under the Fifth Review of UK Parliament constituencies, the constituency boundaries were defined in accordance with the ward structure in place on 30 November 2004 and contained the City of Edinburgh wards of Cramond, Dalmeny and Kirkliston, Davidson's Mains, East Craigs, Gyle, Muirhouse and Drylaw, Murrayfield, North East Corstorphine, Queensferry, South East Corstorphine and Stenhouse.

 Before the 2005 general election, the seat was one of six covering the City of Edinburgh council area.
 Five were entirely within the city council area.
 One, Edinburgh East and Musselburgh, straddled the boundary with the East Lothian council area to take in Musselburgh.
 Constituency boundaries were revised for the 2005 election: Edinburgh West was enlarged, to include an area formerly within Edinburgh Central, and became one of five seats covering the city area.

-From 1997 to 2007 the seat comprised the following wards: Cramond, Dalmeny and Kirkliston, Davidson's Mains, East Craigs, Gyle, Muirhouse and Drylaw, Murrayfield, North East Corstorphine, Queensferry, South East Corstorphine and Stenhouse.